newchuyalong/libgdx-learning/Deploying-your-application.md

 Go into Eclipse, right click on your `projectname-ios` and choose `RoboVM Tools -> Package for App-Store/Adhoc Distribution`.
 In the resulting dialog, pick a directory where you wish the IPA and associated files to be placed, choose your signing identity (usually your company, not your machine's identifier), and the provisioning profile for this app (from `developer.apple.com`).

 This will generate the `projectname.IPA` file.
-Now you are able to:

- 1. use the TestFlightApp uploader to send it to [TestFlight](www.testflightapp.com) to most easily distribute beta releases to your users.
-(This can also be a great way to shake out configuration problems with your IPA).
- 2. use the `Application Loader` to locate your IPA and submit it to Apple for review and release to the App Store
+Now you are able to use the `Application Loader` to locate your IPA and submit it to iTunesConnect.
+It will appear under the Prerelease tab for your app, per usual.
+Then you can distribute to your TestFlight testers etc., per the usual Apple procedure.

 ## <a id="Deploy_to_HTML/JS"></a>Deploy to HTML/JS ##